Best Whole House & Sediment Filters 2026: Expert Picks

 Our Recommendation

 For residential whole-house sediment filtration, the Membrane Solutions 5-Micron String Wound Sediment Filter 6-Pack is the definitive recommendation.
-At $26.35 for a full year of filters, it is the most cost-effective way to protect your entire plumbing system from sediment damage.
+As the most affordable multi-pack in our lineup, it provides a full year of filters at an unbeatable price — the most cost-effective way to protect your entire plumbing system from sediment damage.
 The universal 10x2.5-inch size fits virtually every standard housing, and 7,200+ positive reviews confirm reliable, consistent performance.
 Pair it with an under-sink RO system for complete home water treatment.
 For Elkay bottle filling station operators, the Elkay 51300C WaterSentry Plus is the required commercial-grade replacement with outstanding NSF certifications.

 Check Top Pick on Amazon